-Once students receive a waiver, they are not allowed to take the waived course.
-However, receiving a waiver does not mean that the students will receive 3 credits for the waived course.
-The students are still required to take other courses to fulfill the graduation requirements.
+If students receive a waiver, they are not allowed to take that course.
+However, receiving a waiver does not mean that the students will receive 3 credits for the course.
+They are still required to take other advanced course(s) to earn 3 credits.